aflin/rampart/docs/source/sql1.rst

 .. _returnval:

 Return Value:
-	With no options or callback, an object is returned.
-The object contains two or three key/value pairs.
+	With no callback, an object is returned.
+The object contains three or four key/value pairs.

 	Key: ``results``; Value: an array of objects.
 Each object will have a key set to the corresponding column name